You will enroll in courses at Queen Mary University of London and have the option of completing an Internship or Independent Study with Arcadia.

 - Literature courses are also available in the Languages, Linguistics and Film department.

-- Level 4 Economic modules require knowledge of calculus.
+- Level 4 Economics modules require knowledge of calculus.

-- Level 5 and 6 Economics and Finance modules are open to Economics and Finance majors only.
+- For Level 5 and 6 Economics and Finance modules priority is given to Economics and Finance majors.

 Choosing Your Courses